-Non-conformance of scheduled loads will be processed by AEMO in a Manual manner only.
+Non-conformance of a scheduled load (that is not in an Aggregate) will be processed by AEMO in a Manual manner only.
 The Conformance Data Report will indicate Manual mode of operation at all times.
 Manual processing is as follows: